COVID-19: Border information for business

 - Accounting for Imported Goods and Payment of Duties Regulations

 - Questions about the current status of an account?
-Visit our Contact us page for help
+Contact us online: Client support contact form

 Changes to CBSA services for exporters

 Special Import Measures Act activities: Schedule changes

 Due to COVID-19, the CBSA revised schedules for a number of Special Import Measures Act (SIMA) activities.
 Refer to our Anti-dumping and countervailing page for more details.

 - Coronavirus disease (COVID-19): Canada's response